Guest at Your Table

 What We Will Do at SFUU

-Boxes for the program and brochures detailing the stories the guests are first distributed during a kickoff worship service (February 23, 2025), and remain available at church if you were not here that Sunday.
+Boxes for the program and brochures detailing the stories the guests are first distributed during a kickoff worship service (this year it will be on Easter Sunday - April 5, 2026), and remain available at church if you were not here that Sunday.
 Set the box at your dining table and read your guests’ stories.
 Show your support for their human rights work by placing a contribution in the box during each meal (or whenever you are moved to do so).
 The act of making a donation during at least one meal each day makes your advocacy of the work that the UUSC does a deliberate practice.
 Slipping just a quarter into the slot each meal will add up to a sizeable donation by the end of the program (usually a 4 to 6 week period)!
-At the end, write a check for the total and bring it to church on on a date to be determined (stay tuned) as we celebrate the Guest at Your Table journey!
+At the end, write a check for the total and bring it to church on the collection date (this year on Mother’s Day - May 10, 2026) as we celebrate the Guest at Your Table journey!

 On our end date, baskets will be available to collect the GAYT donations during SFUU’s Sunday Service.